browserengineering/book/book/styles.md

 doesn't understand and choose the next-most-specific rule that it does understand.

-Let's add support for CSS to our browser.
-We'll need to parse CSS files into selectors and blocks; figure out which elements on the page match each selector; and then apply those property values to the element's `style` fields.
+So next, let's add support for CSS to our browser.
+We'll need to parse CSS files into selectors and property/value pairs; figure out which elements on the page match each selector; and then copy those property values to the element's `style` fields.

 ::: {.further}
 Actually, before CSS, you'd style pages with custom elements like